arnegroskurth/TempFile/README.md

 # TempFile

-TempFile is an extension to [SplTempFileObject](http://php.net/manual/en/class.spltempfileobject.php) providing additional functions for sending HTTP responses and persisting.
+TempFile is a small library inspired by the [SplTempFileObject](http://php.net/manual/en/class.spltempfileobject.php) providing solutions for commonly occurring problems when dealing with temporary files.

 ## Installation